A reduction for part of your private health insurance costs based on age and annual earnings.

 Most people with private health insurance can claim the rebate as an upfront reduction on their private health insurance premium.
 We pay the rebate to your insurer and the insurer reduces your premium.

 If you don’t claim the rebate as a reduction to your premium you can claim it through your tax return.
 It may be claimed as a tax offset in your annual income tax return.

 You may get a reduced premium if your health insurance policy covers:

-- general and extras, or
+- general treatment - also known as ancillary or extras, or

 Medicare levy surcharge

 If you don’t have private health insurance, you may have to pay a surcharge.
 This is only if your income is more than the Medicare levy surcharge threshold.